 3. Make sure your figures are clear;

-4. For 15-20 minutes you will need around 10-20 slides.
+4. You need no more than 1 slide per 1 minute of your talk (better 1 slide for 2 minutes).
 It depends on how fast you go and how dense your slides are.
-It is a good idea to go through your talk and time yourself;
+It is a good idea to go through your talk and time.

 5. Have a structure of your talk: tell a story beginning, middle and end.